Head Standard: Head fails

-In 1939, Howard Head took a job as a riveter at the Glenn L. Martin Company in Baltimore.
-Head worked his way up through the company during the war, eventually becoming a draftsman.
-Martin was a pioneer in the use of a plastic honeycomb material sandwiched between two thin sheets of aluminum to build bulkheads and floors in post-war aircraft.
+In 1939, Howard Head took a job as a riveter at the Glenn L. Martin Company in Baltimore, where he worked his way up the company ladder during the war, eventually becoming a draftsman.
+Martin had pioneered the use of a plastic honeycomb material sandwiched between two thin sheets of aluminum to build bulkheads and floors in post-war aircraft.

 In 1947, Head skied at Mount Mansfield, better known today as part of Stowe Mountain Resort.
 He was immediately frustrated by the weight of his rented hickory skis, which he felt were archaic in an era of modern lightweight materials.
-On the train back to Baltimore, he was thinking of building a ski using Martin's aluminum/plastic sandwich.
-He was so excited about the prospect that he sketched the concept and showed it to his carriage mate.
-When he returned to work, he spent some time comparing the strength of Martin's laminates to the strength of hickory that he found in an engineering textbook.
-The answer was encouraging, "It looked like I could build a ski with the strength of wood, but with half the weight."
+On the train back to Baltimore, he thought about building a ski using Martin's aluminum/plastic sandwich, becoming so excited about the prospect that he sketched the concept and showed it to his carriage mate.
+Back at work, he compared the strength of Martin's laminates to the strength of hickory that he found in an engineering textbook, and was encouraged: "It looked like I could build a ski with the strength of wood, but with half the weight."

 Investing $6,000 of poker winnings, Head rented the corner of an electrical shop and started work on a composite ski.
-The main portion of the ski was built of the standard laminate, but this left the edges of honeycomb exposed.
-For protection, he capped the sides with thin sheets of plywood.
+The main portion of the ski was built of the standard laminate, but this left the edges of honeycomb exposed, so he capped the sides with thin sheets of plywood.
 The ski was laid up in pieces and covered with a thermosetting shoemaker's glue.
-The glue required pressure and heat to bond, which normally required large moulds to provide the pressure.
-Head came up with the idea of placing the skis in a heavy rubber bag, pumping out the air to produce a vacuum to provide pressure, and then immersing the entire assembly in a barrel of boiling crankcase oil.
+In lieu of the large moulds typically used to create the requisite pressure and heat for the glue to bond, Head put the skis in a heavy rubber bag and pumped out all of the air, using the resulting vacuum for pressure, then immersed the entire assembly in a barrel of boiling crankcase oil.

-By December 1947, Head had completed six pairs of prototype skis.
-He arrived at Mansfield on 27 December and showed them to the instructors.
-The instructors tried flexing the skis, and five of the ski pairs immediately fell apart.
-Most left for the day, but Neil Robinson kept his pair to try.
-He returned to Head and said that in the few minutes he was able to keep on top of them, he "felt something."
-Head used the remaining pair and managed to make it only a short way before this pair failed as well.
+Having completed six pairs of prototype skis, Head brought them to Mansfield in December of 1947 and showed them to the instructors.
+They tried flexing the skis; five of the pairs immediately fell apart.
+Most of the instructors left for the day, but Neil Robinson tried his pair.
+He returned them to Head and said that in the few minutes he was able to keep on top of them, he "felt something."
+Head tried them, but made it only a short way before they failed as well.